-Nick’s been making this case all year.
-But you still haven’t claimed your free hardback copy of his book.
+Nick’s been making this for a year.
+But you still haven’t claimed your hardback copy of his book.
 I think that’s a mistake.
 I think every serious investor and saver in Britain needs to read this.
 That’s why I’m willing to give it away for free.
+But only for today.

 Your book is waiting for you.
 But I need the green light from you to send it out.
 You can let me know here.

 And remember, you need to let me know today.

 In the meantime, here’s a free sample of Nick’s book.
 In it, Nick lays out his argument for why the euro is a stack of dynamite, and Italy is the spark.

 This book is about how the euro dies.
 I’m talking about the end of Europe’s common currency.
 A disorderly bust-up of the greatest political project in history.
 It sounds extraordinary, but it’s nothing new.